icons8/lunacy-docs/docs/components.md

 The figure below shows menu commands that you can use when working with component instances.

-To access them,  first select a component instance and then open the menu in the Inspector or click **Object** on the menu bar at the top of the window.
+To access them,  first select a component instance and then open the menu in the Inspector or click **Layer** on the menu bar at the top of the window.
 Also, you can right-click the required component instance to invoke the context menu.

 {:.is-big}
 ![Component-related commands](public/components-menucommands.png)